Phurga/obsidian_vault/concepts/biological interaction.md

 - long term interactions, aka [[symbiosis]].
 	- not also habitat modification (made by species classified as [[ecosystem engineer]]s)

-Species interactions are studied through [[ecological networks]].
+Species interactions are studied through [[ecological network]].
 But most approaches only consider only species *cooccurence* and not actual relationships.

 [[Hedde, Mickael]] and [[Bernard, Laetitia]] for instance insists on the **interactional value of biodiversity**.